Skip to content

 Challenges of Ecotourism

-Another challenge is the lack of regulation and standards in the industry.
-While there are some certification programs and guidelines for ecotourism, there is no universal definition of what constitutes ecotourism.
+Another challenge in the ecotourism industry is the absence of consistent regulation and standards.
+While some certification programs and guidelines exist, there is no universal definition of what qualifies as ecotourism.